dalismo/Matplotlib-challenge/README.md

 * Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 Plot the linear regression model on top of the previous scatter plot.

 * Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
+Please refer to the this link for the observations at the top of the notebook: https://github.com/dalismo/matplotlib-challenge/blob/main/Pymaceuticals/pymaceuticals_starter.ipynb